panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 }

 function factorialOf(n) {
-  console.log('Factorial called!');
+  console.log('factorialOf(n) called!');
   return n <= 0 ?
 1 : n * factorialOf(n - 1);
 }
 ```

-Every time you change the input value, `'Factorial called!'` is logged to console.
+Every time you change the input value, the factorial calculation function is invoked `factorialOf(n)` and `'factorialOf(n) called!'` is logged to console.

-But also, each time you click *Re-render* button, `inc` value is updated.
-Updating `inc` state value triggers `<CalculateFactorial />` re-rendering, and the factorial is recalculated again. `'Factorial called!'` is logged to console each time you click *Re-render*.
+On the other side, each time you click *Re-render* button, `inc` state value is updated.
+Updating `inc` state value triggers `<CalculateFactorial />` re-rendering.
+But, as a secondary effect, the factorial is recalculate too and `'Factorial called!'` is logged to console each time you click *Re-render*.

 How can you memoize the factorial calculation when the component re-renders?
 Welcome `useMemo()` hook!